 Although he was one of many scientists recruited for the Manhattan Project, which produced the atom bomb during World War II, there is a clear paucity of literature on George W. Reed Jr. Like his fellow scientists, Reed was not at liberty to discuss, with any detail, his involvement in the project.

-After World War II, Reed held a number of positions and worked, for some time, outside of nuclear chemistry, most notably during his tenure with the Meteoritical Society from 1970 to 1972.
+After World War II, Reed held a number of positions and worked, for some time, outside of nuclear chemistry, most notably with the Meteoritical Society from 1970 to 1972.
 He was also on the lunar sample planning team with the National Aeronautics and Space Administration (NASA) from 1972 to 1980.
-After the first moon landing Reed was given the opportunity to analyze the sample of moon rock in a nuclear reactor; he eventually concluded that the rock contained minerals not found on earth.
+After the first moon landing, Reed was given the opportunity to analyze the sample of moon rock in a nuclear reactor; he eventually concluded that the rock contained minerals not found on earth.

-Reed married Selina Edwards and their union yielded four children: Mark, Philip, Carole and Lauren.
+Reed married Selina Edwards and their union yielded four children: Mark, Philip, Carole, and Lauren.

-George Warren Reed, Jr. died of natural causes on August 31, 2015 at his home in Chicago.
+George Warren Reed Jr. died of natural causes on August 31, 2015 at his home in Chicago.
 He was 94.